mmistakes/mm-github-pages-starter/_drafts/intro1-machine-learning-101.md

 ---
 title: "Intro 1: Machine Learning for scientists"

+toc: true
+toc_sticky: true
 ---

 <!-- TODO link to the slides of the ML workshops -->
-_This blog series is based on workshops I have delivered to (bio)statisticians and clinicians at the university of Cambridge.
+_This blog series is based on workshops I have delivered to (bio)statisticians and clinicians at the University of Cambridge.
 The slides from my talks are here._

 <!-- TODO reorganise assets folder -->
 <!-- TODO references -->